 The Pee Gee hydrangeas gave me lots of inspiration.
 They really are exceptional!
 Don’t you love how some of the hydrangeas are tinged with pink?
 So choosing a pop of color for my neutral home was easy!

 Did you know that all greens are supposed to work together?
 It is the only color that is giving this distinction.
-And no wonder, nature is filled with all shades and hues of gorgeous green!
-So I embraced that fact and added several greens to my fall decor.
+And no wonder, nature is filled with all hues and tints of gorgeous green!
+So I embraced that fact and added several greens to my fall dining room decor.

 If the hydrangeas are the star of my fall decor then white pumpkins are the chorus!
 Lots and lots of white pumpkins working together creating fall ambiance on my tables and even a few chairs!